List of ReBoot characters: Bob

 He is equipped with a Guardian Keytool, "Glitch", which can transform into any device with a voice command.
-When a Guardian is first introduced to a Keytool, they exchange code.
-In Season 3 and 4, Bob bonds with Glitch (referred to in My Two Bobs as "Glitch-Bob") and gains energy-based Keytool powers.
-As Glitch was broken at the time and because Bob's code was missing from Glitch (Megabyte stole the code from Glitch before crushing it at the end of Season 2) the merger did not quite work.
-The continued use of his powers (including rebooting) lead to total fragmentation.
-Eventually they were separated; Glitch now upgraded in design and power regained his original form.

-While he was always in favour of non-violent solutions, in Season 4 he opposed to deletion of virals under any circumstances, which caused conflict with other characters like Matrix.
-The reasons for this change (as he had deleted viral Binomes by destroying ABC craft before) was not directly expressed on the show, but presumably it was the result of both Hexadecimal's reprogramming and his experiences of war-torn Mainframe.

 Bob was voiced by Michael Benyaer in seasons 1 and 2, and Ian James Corlett in seasons 3 and 4, though Benyaer returned near the end of season 4 as the voice of the fake Bob and eventually as the voice of the real Bob, which led to a tongue-in-cheek comparison between the two where Dot commented that fake Bob "even sounds more like the real Bob".

 Bob's name was chosen by the members of the production team after they saw an episode of British sitcom Blackadder, and were amused by the way actor Rowan Atkinson pronounced the name Bob.
-(Blitter Objects), which were also a graphic element in Amiga computer systems.
+It is also short for Blitter objects, which were a graphic element in Amiga computer systems.